LeetLLM

 regional standard86+2

-A small correction tree might add little for local parcels and more for long economy routes.
-A learning rate applies only part of that correction, so repeated trees refine mistakes without chasing every unusual training row.
+A small correction tree might add little for local jobs and more for long economy workloads.
+For squared-error regression, its training target is the residual actual - prediction.
+A learning rate applies only part of that correction, so repeated trees refine mistakes without letting one tree dominate.

 Output